This week in North Philly Notes, Tarry Hum , author of Making a Global Immigrant Neighborhood, writes about the re-branding of Brooklyn.

 The question of inclusion in New York City’s creative economy is essential to the future of neighborhoods like Sunset Park.
 Framing the afternoon’s discussion, Professor Florida stated that building an inclusive economy “will require all hands on deck” to formulate a new approach to economic development.
 Political will is just one of the necessary ingredients – policies that support unionization, affordable housing, living wages, worker cooperatives, workforce development and placement in jobs with avenues for economic mobility, and meaningful engagement in city planning and economic development decision-making are also essential.
 Working class, immigrant Latino-Asian Sunset Park is ground zero in testing the development and implementation of “onramps” for an inclusive creative city.

-Filed under: american studies, Asian Studies, cultural studies, law & criminology, Mass Media and Communications, political science, race and ethnicity, sociology | Leave a comment »
+Filed under: african american studies, american studies, Anthropology, asian american studies, Asian Studies, cultural studies, economics/business, Education, History, Latin American studies, law & criminology, Mass Media and Communications, race and ethnicity, sociology, Urban Studies | Leave a comment »